bekk/bekk-christmas/post/ux/8-biases-that-affects-your-user-experience.md

 ![Human-Computer Interaction](/assets/human-2.png)

-Human functions that are typically lost:
+Human functions that typically get lost:

-* Correcting information, often without telling the users (like formatting errors)
+* Correcting information, often without telling the users
-* Adjust the amount of information or complexity, making it understandable to different users
+* Adjusting the amount of information or complexity, making it understandable to different users
-* Motivate users, when they lack the motivation to finish a transaction or task
+* Motivating users, when they lack the motivation to finish a transaction or task
 * Making the customer feel safe or feel like choices are made correctly
-* Make users feel heard and seen
+* Making users feel heard and seen
 * Noticing users emotions and changing behavior to fit their emotions
-* Help users navigate when they are lost
+* Helping users navigate when they are lost
-* Help users self-reflect
+* Helping users self-reflect

 While delight in UX cannot change what users experience outside of the services we create, we can make our systems more human with it.